SayHelloGmbH/progressive-wordpress/README.txt

 == Screenshots ==

-1. Make your website installable
+1. Discover what's possible
-2. Create a Web App Manifest..
+2. Make your website installable
-3. ..no coding skills required
+3. Create a Web App Manifest..
-4. Make your app ready for offline use
+4. ..no coding skills required
 5. Manage the registered devices
-6. create a push notification from the admin intefrace
+6. create a push notification right from the admin intefrace
 7. let the magic happen

 == Installation ==